ADD-SP/ngx_waf/rust/README.md

   `waf_under_attack file=`) is served complete, like the C implementation did.
   The captcha templates are rendered with the site key and were complete in the C implementation as well.
-* ModSecurity: the C implementation installed nginx header/body filters and ran the response phases of the library (and the rules of CRS phase 3/4) with them.
-  This port only runs the request phases — connection, URI, request headers and request body — so a rule that reacts to a response does not fire.
+* ModSecurity: this port intentionally runs the request phases only — connection, URI, request headers and request body.
+The C implementation installed nginx header/body filters and ran the response phases of the library (and the rules of CRS phase 3/4) with them; that part is out of scope for the rewrite, so a rule that reacts to a response does not fire.
 The transaction is created when the inspection runs, kept in the request machine and released with the request pool.
 * ModSecurity: `msc_process_logging()` runs in the log phase like the C